livio/HelloTrello/README.md

 ## License

-HelloTrello is available under the MIT license.
+HelloTrello is available under the BSD 3-Clause license.
 See the LICENSE file for more info.